espocrm/documentation/docs/development/acl.md

 * AclManager - `\Espo\Core\AclManager`
 * Acl - `\Espo\Core\Acl`

-With *AclManager* you can check access for any user. *Acl* is a wrapper for *AclManager* that applies only for a current user.
+With *AclManager* you can check access for any user. *Acl* is a wrapper for *AclManager* for a current user.

 You can obtain both objects form the *Container*.